Is Stripe safe? How secure is Stripe for payments?

 • Finally, click ‘Pay out’ to finish the process.
 Your funds should arrive within 30 minutes.

-💡 It’s quick and easy to send money from Stripe to your Wise account.
-All you have to do is follow a few simple steps.
-You can then convert and spend your money at the real mid-market rate, saving you a bunch of money!
+💡 It’s quick and easy to receive money from Stripe to your Wise account.
+All you have to do is follow a few simple steps to connect Wise and Stripe.
+You can then convert and spend your money at the mid-market rate, saving you money!

 Use Wise Business for low-cost and secure international transfers